Tensor form factors of decuplet hyperons in QCD: QCD side results

 In the above expressions, $a, b = 1, 2, 3$ and $A = 1,\dots, 8$ represent the color indices of quark and gluon fields, respectively.
 The SU($3$) generators in the fundamental representation are given by $T_A=\lambda_A/2$, where $\lambda_A$ are the Gell-Mann matrices.
-The vacuum expectation value of the gluon field-strength tensor is defined as, \allowdisplaybreaks
+The gluon condensate can be expressed explicitly with its color and Lorentz indices as \cite{Asmaee:2025elo}, \allowdisplaybreaks